justin2004/gloc_box/README.md

 ## what

+- an easy to use docker wrapper for [gloc](https://github.com/jvolkening/gloc) a GNU/Linux Overdrive/EMusic Client

 ## why

 ## how

+0) use a GNU/Linux OS

-- get an odm file
+0) get an odm file (perhaps from your library)

-- run `xhost +`
+0) run `xhost +`

-- `docker-compose up`
+0) run `docker-compose up`

     - gloc's GUI should appear
         - press open and navigate to /mnt
         - that directory is shared with the host
+        - download your files

+0) run `xhost -`